jeffrom/tunk/README.md

 There are several similar (and great) tools that serve a similar purpose, such as [semantic-release](https://github.com/semantic-release/semantic-release). semantic-release is intended for branch-based development, and has different release policies than tunk.
 With semantic-release, in order to publish a release candidate, you typically need an additional branch. tunk just creates another tag on the main branch.

+## status

+😬 *not super stable* 😬

+tunk is pretty stable, but also has bugs, and I may introduce some breaking changes until tunk reaches `v1.0.0`.
+After that, breaking changes are very unlikely.

 ## install

 tunk depends on git being available in the system $PATH.